-Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments the patient's tongue and allowed to disintegrate without chewing or crushing.
-The tablet will disintegrate in saliva so that it can be swallowed.
-Jornay PM (methylphenidate ER) Peak concentration occurs 14 hours after dose with gradual decline thereafter.
-Capsules Oral Daily in the evening The capsule may be swallowed whole or it may be opened and the contents sprinkled onto applesauce and given immediately.
+Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments or it may be opened and the contents sprinkled onto applesauce and given immediately.
 The capsule contents must not be crushed or chewed, the dose of a single capsule should not be divided, and the contents of the entire capsule should be taken at the same time.
-Methylphenidate ER (CD) 8 to 12 h Capsules Oral Daily in the morning The capsule may be swallowed whole or it may be opened and the contents sprinkled onto a small amount (tablespoon) of applesauce and given immediately.
+Methylphenidate ER (CD) 6 to 9 h Capsules Oral Daily in the morning The capsule may be swallowed whole or it may be opened and the contents sprinkled onto a small amount (one tablespoon) of applesauce and given immediately, followed by some fluids.
 The capsule contents must not be crushed or chewed.
-QuilliChew ER (methylphenidate ER) 12 h Chewable tablets Oral Daily in the morning A 10 mg or 15 mg dose can be achieved by breaking in half the functionally scored 20 mg and 30 mg tablets, respectively.
+QuilliChew ER (methylphenidate ER) 8 h Chewable tablets Oral Daily in the morning A 10 mg or 15 mg dose can be achieved by breaking in half the functionally scored 20 mg and 30 mg tablets, respectively.
 Quillivant XR (methylphenidate ER) 12 h Suspension Oral Daily in the morning The bottle of Quillivant XR should be shaken vigorously for 10 seconds prior to administration.
+The suspension is stable for up to 4 months once reconstituted.